jhernandezcampillo/lab-3-string-processing/README.md

-# Lab-3
-## String Processing
+# String Processing

-This is the third lab for COMP 167 Computer Program Design at North Carolina A&T State University.
+### This is a for COMP 167 Computer Program Design at North Carolina A&T State University.

-Instructor: Dr. Kelvin Bryant - ksbryant@ncat.edu
+### Instructor: Dr. Kelvin Bryant - ksbryant@ncat.edu

-### Lab Description
+## Lab Description

 This lab will give you practice using many of the Java String library functions.
 You are required to parse and validate input records from a text file.
 The name of the input file will be passed to your program using command line arguments.
 Each line of input will contain a single record containing: